+GIC1

 Name of accepting financial services business

 Name of Introducer

 Account name (in full)

 Details of associated account/s (which are part of the same structure)

 Address:

 Introducer's contact details Telephone: Fax:

-Email: 1
+Email:

-The Introducer certifies that it is a Guernsey licensed financial services business or an Appendix C business and in respect of this account it has obtained and holds the verification required to satisfy the Handbook for Financial Services Businesses on Countering Financial Crime and Terrorist Financing ("Handbook") issued by the Guernsey Financial Services Commission, as updated from time to time.
-The information disclosed for this account by the Introducer accurately reflects the information held and is being given for account opening and maintenance purposes only.
-The Introducer undertakes to supply certified copies or originals of the verification documentation upon request without delay.
+The Introducer certifies that it is a Gue and in respect of this account it has obt Financial Services Businesses on Coun by the Guernsey Financial Services Conthis account by the Introducer accuratel and maintenance purposes only.
+The verification documentation upon reques tained and holds the verification ratering Financial Crime and Terronmission, as updated from time to y reflects the information held and Introducer undertakes to supply required to satisfy the Handbook for rist Financing ("Handbook") issued time.
+The information disclosed for d is being given for account opening

 Signature:

 Full Name:

 Official Position:

 Date:

-Please identify the number of supplementary pages being submitted: GIC2 \square GIC3 \square GIC4 \square
+Please identify the number of suppleme ntary pages being submitted: GI C2 ☐ GIC3 ☐ GIC4 ☐